How To Make Apple Pie Bread Pudding

 Bread pudding is a classic dessert and becomes the base of this delicious apple version that gets topped off with caramel sundae sauce.

-Four Things To Know Before We Get Started
+Four Things To Know Before You Get Started

 - Bread pudding is a dessert made from…you guessed it, leftover bread.
 The recipe has been around for centuries and developed so that bread wasn’t wasted.